Key Takeaways

 Compare your finalists using the same three lenses

 • Affordability: Check how rates change at renewal, how audits affect pricing and whether the insurer explains adjustments clearly.
-A low starting quote doesn’t hold value if premiums jump 20% after the first year.
+A low starting rate doesn't hold value if premiums jump 20% after the first year.

 • Coverage options: Review per occurrence and aggregate limits, available endorsements and how easy it is to manage the policy as the business grows.
-Online tools can make day-to-day updates faster.

 6. 6